nre-learning/nrelabs-curriculum/lessons/jsnapy-network-testing/stage0/guide.md

 bat test0_config.yaml
 bat test0_test.yaml
 ```
-<button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('r1', this)">Run this snippet</button>
+<button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

 In `test0_test.yaml` you'll notice we've added a lot more text.
 Please read the in-line comments for an explanation of each part of this test file.
 In short, we're making the assertion that each OSPF neighbor is in the "Full" state, by zooming in on the particular part of the XML response that contains that information, and using the `is-equal` operator to make the comparison.
 Don't worry, this is just a simple example.
 We'll go into a lot more detail on other operators you can use in a future chapter of this lesson.

-For now, let's execute this test and see what we get:
+We can execute this test using the `--snapcheck` flag to the `jsnapy` command.
+In effect, this will cause JSNAPy to first retrieve a fresh snapshot, and then immediately "check" that snapshot's contents using the instructions in our test file, for compliance with what we want:

 ```
 jsnapy --snapcheck -f test0_config.yaml -v